Zoe Bingley-Pullin: Forming healthy habits for a better life & a better world

 Food Cleanses – are an excellent way to kick-start a weight loss or healthy eating plan and will detox, rebalance and revitalise your body.
 Designed to give your digestive system a break from preservatives and additives, highly processed foods, wheat, gluten, dairy, red meat and sugar, this type of clean-eating will help you look and feel great!
 They come in 3, 5 and 10 day options but they can be quite hard-core for some people as they limit calories to just 1000 per day.

 Meal Plans - provide a winning formula for short or long term use.
 Offered over 5 or 7 days at a time, they come in 1200, 1500 or 1800 calorie per day levels, depending on the results you are looking for.
 Also available is the 5:2 diet if you’d like to sample the benefits of intermittent fasting on two days per week, as well as the more restrictive Fast 800 diet for achieving rapid weight loss in the initial stages.
 Lunch and dinner packs may also work for those who are happy to make their own healthy breakfast and snacks.

-4 Week Body Reset Program – is a complete 4 week wellness program I co-developed with Dietlicious to provide a comprehensive, holistic framework for long term healthy mind and body.
-This program was specifically developed to train you to cook healthily as it’s the most effective way to help break old unhealthy habits.
-The program also combines nutritional education with my weekly meal plans, recipes as well as cooking demonstrations, movement videos and meditations.
-The program includes 20 meals and 20 snacks from the Dietlicious range, which helps ensure you eat well every day, even if you don’t have time to cook.
+Body Reset with Zoe Bingley-Pullin – is a 4 week wellness program I co-developed with Dietlicious to provide a holistic framework for a long term healthy mind and body.
+This program was specifically developed to help you to break old unhealthy habits.
+The program also combines nutritional education with my recipes and cooking demonstrations, movement videos, meditations and more.
+You can pair the program with any one of Dietlicious' meal plans, their individual meals or cook yourself.

 Whatever healthy new habits you’re hoping to establish this year, I hope these ideas and practical steps can help you succeed.
 Good luck!